BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Improved Hyperion Stabilizers/README.md

 =====

 This mod must be imported into BLCMM using `File -> Import single mod`.
-Choose the file `BL2 Enhanced Hyperion Stabilizers.blcm` and have at it!
+Choose the file `BL2 Improved Hyperion Stabilizers.blcm` and have at it!

 Mod Construction / Implementation Details
 =========================================